stastnypremysl/lsql-csv/README.md

 If there is an aggregate function present without by block present, aggregation runs over all rows at once.

 #### Sort block
 This block can be at the end of the command.
-It begins with `sort` keyword and the rest is a select expression.
+It begins with the `sort` keyword and the rest is a select expression.

 The sort block determines the order of the final output - given atoms are sorted in ascending order.